-IWAY is structured around 10 principles that focus on animal welfare and different environmental and social topics.
+IWAY is structured around 10 principles which reflect the IKEA standpoints on different environmental and social topics:

 Each of the 10 IWAY Principles is, in turn, supported by IWAY requirements.
 If you want to learn more about the IWAY requirements, please read the IWAY Standard and respective IWAY Sections.